Put me in, coach! Whether it’s on a field, a court, a rink, or a diamond, kids’ sports are part of growing up.

 The tool allows you to click and read more about each sport.
-The tracker provides information on the types of physical agility needed to succeed in each and recommended alternatives.
+The tracker provided information on the types of physical agility needed to succeed in each and recommended alternatives.

-We picked out three from the list to discuss more in depth.
-Since we’re focusing on children between the first and fifth grades, we thought it’s probably too soon for organized cross country or track and field.
+We picked out three from the list to discuss more in-depth.
+Since we’re focusing on children between the first and fifth grades, we thought it was probably too soon for organized cross country or track and field.

 Baseball is America’s pastime for a reason.
 It’s a rite of summer, drawing millions of kids outside to swing bats, run bases, and field ground balls.